somod-dev/somod/packages/docs/src/reference/cli.md

 ## Usage

-All SOMOD commands needs to be run under a npm package directory.
+All SOMOD commands need to be run under an npm package directory.

 ## Global Options

 - `-h` or `--help`
-  Displays a help about the command
+  Displays the command usage instructions

 - `--version`
   Displays the version of the SOMOD CLI

 - `-v` or `--verbose`
   Runs the command in verbose mode.
-In verbose mode command outputs more info to stdout
+In verbose mode, the command outputs more info to stdout

 ## Commands